software-concorrente-distribuido/aristoteles/src/blockchain/src/dapp/README.md

    npx hardhat test
    ```

    This command runs the test suite to ensure everything is functioning as expected.
+You won't have to manually compile the contract with `npx solc` for that.

 ## Modifying Contracts